projectcontour/contour-operator/design/gateway-api.md

 ```

 The operator will pass the Gateway namespace/name to Contour when creating an instance of Contour.
 After the operator
-instantiates a Contour instance, the Contour controller will watch for xRoute resources such as the example HTTPRoute
+provisions a Contour instance, the Contour controller will watch for xRoute resources such as the example HTTPRoute
 above and bind the route based on rules of the `gateways` field.

 __Note:__ Contour is responsible for forwarding traffic based on routing rules defined in xRoute resources.